The long-lived Rover P4 was a product of the 1940s but a forward-thinking design made it one of the best saloon cars of its era

 Engine and transmission

 Rover P4 engines are very hardy, especially the four cylinders which were used in myriad Land Rovers.
 The six is a smooth engine, so should make any issues known fairly quickly.
-Pre 1960 cars can suffer tappet noise, though improved followers and cranks obviate this on late cars.
+Pre 1960 cars can suffer tappet noise, although improved follows reduced this, while revised crankshafts make the later engines generally smoother.
 A knock or clatter could be the early onset of camshaft issues caused by infrequent oil changes, and this isn’t a cheap fix so check carefully.
 The rear crank seal can leak oil contaminating the clutch, and this is an engine out job to fix.

 Exhaust manifolds can crack, in part owing to incorrect fitment of the retaining bolts not allowing space for the manifold to expand as it heats up.
 Replacements can be had, but not cheap – and if it’s a 60, you’ll have trouble even finding one.